Workers’ Compensation Attorney Fees Explained

 • Postage and copying costs

-Before you sign an agreement to hire a workers’ comp attorney, discuss how the costs of the case are paid.
-Ask if you are expected to pay the costs during the case or if the law firm deducts the costs from your workers’ comp money.
+Before you sign an agreement to hire a workers’ comp attorney, discuss how the costs of the case are paid, ask if you are expected to pay the costs during the case or if the law firm deducts the costs from your workers’ comp money.
 Make sure to ask if you are responsible for paying the costs if the lawyer does not win your case.

 When Should You Hire a Workers’ Compensation Lawyer to Handle Your Case?

+Most employers in Nevada are required to have workers’ compensation insurance coverage.
+The workers’ compensation system provides benefits for employees injured on the job.
+Workers’ compensation benefits include medical care, temporary total disability payments, and other benefits.
 Workers’ comp is a no-fault system.
 You do not need to prove that your employer caused your injury to receive benefits.
 Therefore, the workers’ compensation claims process should be straightforward.
 You prove you were injured at work, and you should receive workers’ comp benefits.
+However, insurance companies and employers often fight claims to avoid paying benefits.
+You might need to hire a workers’ compensation lawyer to handle your case.

 • Your employer or its insurance provider disputes your claim